CHeggan/AudioSet-For-Meta-Learning/README.md

 -
 - Youtube-dl updates etc(explain)

-## Post Proccessing Notes
+## Post Proccessing Scripts
 Included within this repository is a variety of post-processing scripts, specifically designed for parsing over the full dataset in one sweep.
-These include:
+There is also a few other helpful codes included here focused around using the dataste for machine learning.
+The scripts included are:
+- Dataset cleaning which removes invalid samples, i.e silence for the full audio clip
 - wav to numpy (.npy) file conversion.
 This speeds up raw data loading into python by about 80x and reduces the total storage size by about 2x as well.
+- Raw audio to spectrogram conversion.
--
+- A PyTorch dataset class.
+- Global and channel spectrogram normalisation.

 Include:
 - How audio data should be scaled before spectrogram etc